How to Develop Self Awareness in the Workplace

 The SWOT analysis template is normally presented as a grid, comprising four sections, one for each of the SWOT headings: Strengths, Weaknesses, Opportunities and Threats.
 Ordinarily, Strengths and Weaknesses are regarded distinctly as internal factors, whereas Opportunities and Threats are regarded as external factors.
 However, it is just as valid to conduct personal SWOT.
 The key to doing this is to be honest.
 There are three stages to conducting a full SWOT analysis:

 - Stage 1.
 Without thinking for too long, write down as bullet points in each quadrant your personal Strengths, Weaknesses, Opportunities and Threats.
 This should take no longer than circa 15 minutes

 - Stage 2.
 Next identify how you intend to address your Weaknesses, capitalise on your Opportunities and protect yourself against your Threats (your Strengths will hopefully remain as such, although these can be added to).
 This stage takes a little longer

 - Stage 3.
 Give yourself an action and timescale in which you can feasibly achieve Stage 2

 As with all personal development theories and models, you will change and develop over time.
 You might conduct a SWOT analysis and a few months later it has changed.
 This is because something that you originally identified as an Opportunity or a Weakness has now become a Strength.

-By continuing to explore and examine yourself in this way will help you, not just have a better understanding and appreciation of yourself, but also assist your business to grow and develop too.
-And it's important not only to take the time to develop yourself, but to take the time to develop your staff too.
+Continuing to explore and examine yourself in this way will help you, not just have a better understanding and appreciation of yourself, but also assist your business to grow and develop too.
+It is important not only to take the time to develop yourself, but to take the time to develop your staff too.